xethorn/sukimu/README.md

 Some examples:

-* If you have a user table, and need usernames and emails to be unique, you will have then 2 indexes.
+* If you have a user table, and need usernames and emails to be unique, you will have then at least 2 indexes.
 * If you have a session token table with a user id and a token number, you can have one index composed of two keys: user id (hash) and token number (range)

-### DynamoDb indexes

-DynamoDb indexes provides additional features such as the ability to set the throughput (read and write capacity.)
-In addition, Global Indexes do not require the combinaison (hash - range) to be unique, to enable this, you can use `unique=False`.
+**Note about DynamoDb Indexes:** DynamoDb indexes provides additional features such as the ability to set the throughput (read and write capacity.)
+In addition, Global Indexes do not require the combinaison (hash - range) to be unique, to enable this, set the flag `unique=False`.

 ## Operations